A Sparse Bayesian Learning Algorithm for Estimation of Interaction Kernels in Motsch-Tadmor Model: Numerical Experiments

 We also evaluate model selection performance using three criteria: wTU in \eqref{eq:loss} (our proposed thresholded utility loss), wPE in \eqref{eq:wPE} (predictive error), and wEU in \eqref{eq:wEU} (estimation uncertainty).
 Table \ref{tab:OD1_rate} summarizes the average success rate for each criterion in identifying the correct support $k^\ast \in \{1,\dots, 10\}$.
 Notably, wTU consistently selects the correct model across all noise levels, while the other two criteria fail under moderate to high noise, especially for wEU, which aligns with observations in \cite{zhang2018robust}, where small-magnitude coefficients dominate uncertainty estimates.
 Although we can add a threshold for the estimated coefficients to correct the model selection with wEU as suggested in \cite{zhang2018robust}, the wTU we proposed leverages thresholding over weighted test loss, offering more robustness without additional tuning.

 Figure \ref{fig:OD_runtime} shows the average running time for estimating $\phi$ with the Laplace hyperprior given different sizes of datasets.
-The results are measured with $50$ trials for diffents $M$, and each of them including $5$ diffrent levels of noise as we measure the prediction errors above.
+The results are measured with $50$ trials for different $M$, and each of them includes $5$ different levels of noise as we measure the prediction errors above.
 The shadow regions indicate the standard deviation of the running times, and the results show that when $d=1$, the average running time is roughly controlled by $\mathcal{O}(M^{3/2})$, and $\mathcal{O}(M^{5/2})$ for $d=2$.
-As mentioned in section \ref{sec: MS}, the theoretical computational complexity is $\mathcal{O}(M^3)$, however, we can get lower complexity in practice because of the sparsity of our ensemble matrices.
+As mentioned in section \ref{sec: MS}, the theoretical computational complexity is $\mathcal{O}(M^3)$, however, we can get lower complexity in practice because of the sparsity of our assembled matrices.

+\paragraph{Trajectory prediction error.} To complement the kernel-recovery results we measure the relative max-time trajectory error obtained by integrating the dynamics with the learned kernel $\widehat\phi$ and comparing against the ground-truth trajectory from the same initial condition.
+For a time window $\mathcal{W}$,

+We report values on the prediction window $\mathcal{W}_{\text{pred}}=(5,T_f]$, i.e.\ outside the observation interval, evaluated at a fresh initial condition drawn from $\mu_0$ and held fixed across $M$, $\sigma_{\text{nsr}}$, and trials.
+Figure~\ref{fig:OD_traj_error} shows the resulting prediction error as a function of $M$ for both $d=1$ and $d=2$ at five noise levels.
+As more training trajectories are observed, the prediction error decreases steadily and its trial-to-trial variability shrinks, particularly under high noise.
+Figure~\ref{fig:OD2_trajEstimation} further demonstrates that the predicted trajectories remain accurate even in challenging settings with $M=3$ and $50\%$ noise.
+Tables~\ref{tab:OD-d1-traj}--\ref{tab:OD-d2-traj} list the corresponding numerical values.